JoeSaf/nejo_os_hypr/README.md

 ## CAUTION!!!
 - remember to enable 3D-acceleration in your virtual machine and also increase your video memory to the final limit OR else the iso wont boot intop the live environment

+- each time you want to rebuild the iso, remeber to delete the work dir by typing 'sudo rm -rf work'

+- incase of any failed to remove dir errors, you need to unmount by using

+- ' sudo umount /home/$your_username$/nejo_os_hypr/work/x86_64/airootfs/sys/firmware/efi/efivars'
+- then try rebuilding again
 ## The following is the guidline to building by using these scripts:

 - for the first build, run 'build.sh' it will setup a set of common packcages, pacman.conf, the liveuser, and all other necessary initial hypr requirements under sddm